- Home |

 William Hanson:

 Well, do you know what?
 It is probably coming up for some sort of anniversary of when Granny gave me that book.
 So I mean, I read, I dip into that book all the time.
 Maybe I should reread that from cover to cover.
 Well, I can't do it in the same room.
 My parents have moved, so I can't recreate where I first read it, which is a shame.
 But yes, I get lots of books for Christmas fiction and nonfiction I've discovered.
 I mean, I say I've discovered fiction, like I've just struck gold.
-I'm aware fiction's been a thing.
+I'm aware fiction's been a thing a lot of people have enjoyed.
+But I went through it years of nonfiction and just pouring over books, biographies, self-help guides and loving I think to read around my subject.
+But I've got back into fiction.
+Anthony Horowitz and the Tom Hindel books particular have sort of got me into that.
+So this Christmas I'm going to probably have more fiction, but I have to have absolute glacial silence to read.

 William Hanson:

 And I'm with my husband's family this year and there are two young children who, my niece and nephew who are gorgeous and lovely, but glacial silence is not happening.
 So I suspect I won't be doing a lot of reading other than just before bed this Christmas.
-But some people can read it.
+But some people can read.
 How about you?
-Can you read it with noise
+Can you read with noise going on?

 Rihanna Dhillon: